 For Matoaka, the opportunity to be a part of various organizations throughout her childhood and young adult life has helped her gain different insight and have a different perspective on life.
 With this desire to break societal norms and set new standards, Matoaka wants to give other young girls of color opportunities and chances to succeed.

 With her background, both professional and personal, Matoaka knows she can make Wi Not Me, Inc.,

 Wi Not Me, Inc. has crafted an educational curriculum and invited guest lecturers to facilitate weekend sessions during the academic school year.
-The program allows young girls from rising 5th graders (age 10) to the second year of college (age 20) to gain skills and build beneficial relationships.
+The program allows young girls from age 8 to the second year of college (age 20) to gain skills and build beneficial relationships.
 Classes and seminars are held on an alternating Saturday schedule from 9 am-12 pm—allowing breaks for holidays and summers.
 Saturday sessions will be taught by business professionals with various backgrounds in our main categories.

 Throughout the program, participants will experience educational trips to business establishments, colleges, museums, financial institutions, and more.
 They will get involved in the community and learn